 Capital credit allocations are pooled together and used as operating capital so that we can serve our members with reliable power.
 These funds pay for power reliability improvements and maintenance such as replacing power lines or building substations.

 If we refunded the total amount of allocations, we would have to borrow that amount of money in order to continue operating.
-Having operating capital helps the cooperative minimize the amount of high-interest money it must borrow, which in turn helps lower member’s costs by stabilizing rates.
+Having operating capital helps the cooperative minimize the amount of high-interest money it must borrow, which in turn helps lower members’ costs by stabilizing rates.

 Whenever Coastal Electric Cooperative’s finances permit, we return capital credits to our members.
 The decision is made by our board of directors after a thorough examination of the co-op’s financial position.
-Just over $1.9 million will be returned to members in mid December 2019.
-These funds will be mailed by check to members who received electric service from Coastal Electric at any time from 1991 through 1997 and a part of 1998.

 No. Allocated capital credits may not be used to pay current bills.
-Your electric bill is due now, where as you may not be entitled to be paid your capital credits for many years.
+Your electric bill is due now, whereas you may not be entitled to be paid your capital credits for many years.

 Your capital credits remain on the books in your name and member number until they are retired.
 So, you should ensure that Coastal Electric Cooperative always has your current mailing address.

 The capital credits of a deceased member may be paid without waiting for a general retirement.
 However, these estate payments are not automatic.
 A representative of the estate must request the credits by submitting a Certification of Entitlement form and a copy of the death certificate.
 These will be considered by the Coastal Electric Cooperative Board of Directors.
-If retirement is approved by the Board, a check will be issued to the estate and the account closed.
+If retirement is approved by the board, a check will be issued to the estate and the account closed.

 You do not normally have to report your capital credits payment on your income tax.
 However, if you have questions concerning tax liability, contact the IRS or your tax preparer.